Ripe wheat field symbolizes insetting through regenerative agriculture to reduce CO₂ emissions and promote sustainable supply chains.

 Summary

-In 2022, Nestle and one of its dairy partners began working with Klim to improve agricultural practices and reduce emissions in their supply chain.
-Klim identifies regenerative potential within the supply chains, implements projects, monitors progress and offers a comprehensive solution for regenerative practices.
+In 2022, Nestlé and one of their dairy partners teamed up with Klim to enhance farming practices and cut emissions in their supply chain.
+Klim identifies opportunities for regenerative practices within supply chains, executes the projects, tracks progress, and provides a complete solution for implementing regenerative methods.

 Motivation